NVIDIA/nvtx-plugins/docs/templates/faq.rst

 ==========================

-How is NVTX Plugins different from the built in markers in the NGC TesnorFlow container ?
+How is NVTX Plugins different from the built in markers in the NGC TensorFlow container ?
 -----------------------------------------------------------------------------------------

 The NVTX markers in the NGC TensorFlow container wrap a single graph node call